-The Faculty may approve an application from a person proposing to work outside the United Kingdom, and registered as a Distance Learning student, provided that:
+The Dean/School Research Director/ Institute for Work Based Learning Head of Research and Research Degrees/ School Research Team (as appropriate) or the research team at the partner institution may approve an application from a person proposing to work outside the United Kingdom, and registered as a Distance Learning student, provided that:

-- (a) it has satisfactory evidence as to the facilities available for the research both in the University or partner institution and abroad; and - (b) the arrangements proposed for supervision enable frequent and substantial contact between the candidate and the supervisor/s based in the UK, including adequate personal contact with the supervisor/s.
+- (a) it has satisfactory evidence as to the facilities available for the research both in the University or partner institution and abroad: and - (b) the arrangements proposed for supervision enable frequent and substantial contact between the candidate and the supervisor/s based in the UK, including adequate personal contact with the supervisor/s.
 The candidate should normally spend not less than 2 weeks per year at the University or partner institution.

-Where a candidate has previously undertaken research as a registered candidate for a research degree the Faculty may recommend a shorter than usual registration period which takes account of all or part of the time already spent by the candidate on such research.
+Where a candidate has previously undertaken research as a registered candidate for a research degree the Dean/School Research Director/Institute for Work Based Learning Head of Research and Research Degrees/School Research Team (as appropriate) or the research team at the partner institution may recommend a shorter than usual registration period which takes account of all or part of the time already spent by the candidate on such research.